ralna/GALAHAD/doc/Python/lpa.rst

-LPB
+LPA
 ===

-.. module:: galahad.lpb
+.. module:: galahad.lpa

-The lpb package uses a **primal-dual interior-point method** to solve a given **linear program**.
+The lpa package uses the **simplex method** to solve a given **linear program**.
 The aim is to minimize the linear objective function
 $$q(x) = f + g^T x$$